RichardSichengZhao/R-EpiNetPerco/README.md

 # R-EpiNetPerco
 A package in R for modeling infectious diease transmission on population with social and biological heterogenity, based on SIR-compartmental complex epidemiology random networks with percolation process method and its modifications.

+The prediction functions are developed based on following works withmodifications:

-Developing based on the typical bond percolation method original developed by M.E.J Newman, Multiple type network percolation method by S. Bansal & L.A.
-Meyers, Modified network percolation process with disease dynamics by J.C.
+1. Typical bond percolation method original developed by M.E.J Newman.

+2. Multiple type network percolation method by S. Bansal & L.A.
+Meyers.

+3. Modified network percolation process with disease dynamics by J.C.
 Miller, A.C.
-Slim & E.M.Volz, with modifications.
+Slim & E.M.Volz.

-Also include different random network generator with specified degree sequence, based on orignal algorithms of developers, sequential importance sampling algorithm by J. Blitzstein & P. Diaconis, and asymptotic sequential algorithm by M. Bayati, J.H.
+Also include different random network generator with specified degree sequence, based on following algrorithms with modifications:
+1. Orignal algorithms of developers.
+2. Sequential importance sampling algorithm by J. Blitzstein & P. Diaconis.
+3. Asymptotic sequential algorithm by M. Bayati, J.H.
 Kim & A. Saberi, with modification.

 The disease simulation function is developed based on Doob–Gillespie algorithm (Stochastic Simulation Algorithm, SSA)

 The package is developed under R version 4.2.2